ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 Next, you will follow the install instructions from the gigapath github README. (https://github.com/prov-gigapath/prov-gigapath )

-** NOTE: You do not need to install gigapath on a GPU node as stated in their README.
-Instead, perform the installation instructions on an interactive node. **
+**NOTE**: You should NOT install gigapath on a GPU node as stated in their README.
+Instead, perform the installation instructions on an interactive node.

 Then run this block of code below, making sure to install everything in the same gigapath environment.
 You should be all set at this point!